Hola 👋

 The months of August and September offer the best conditions for snorkeling.
 Ocean swells are less, and fewer intense storms keep sediment from clouding the shallow waters.
 The park’s coral reefs host diverse marine life, including colorful fish and sea turtles.
 You’ll need to join a guided tour because snorkeling on your own isn’t allowed in the park.

-Regrettably, we didn’t snorkel when we had the opportunity during the calm waters of August and September.
-We had too much planned and it was a rookie move missing that.
+Regrettably, we didn’t snorkel when we had the chance during the calm waters of August and September.
+We had too much planned, and it was a rookie move missing that opportunity.

 A snorkeling guide boat in the distance